Four-Score/Confidential-Copilot/docs/Auth/auth.md

 - Symmetric Key: A randomly generated key used to encrypt and decrypt user data.
 This key is never stored in plaintext on the server.
 - Password-Derived Key: A key derived from the user's password using a strong key derivation function (KDF) like PBKDF2.
 This key is used to encrypt the symmetric key.
 - Recovery Key: A randomly generated key displayed to the user during signup.
 This key is used as a backup to decrypt the symmetric key if the user forgets their password.
+- DCPE Keys: A set of keys used for Deterministic Convergent Privacy Encryption, which enables searchable encryption while maintaining security.
+These keys are encrypted with the user's symmetric key and stored in both the database and localStorage for cross-device consistency.
 - Salt: A random value used to protect against rainbow table attacks.
 - Initialization Vector (IV): A random value used to ensure that the same plaintext encrypts to different ciphertexts.